sandking-number1/recipes-api/README.md

-# JavaScript Development Environment
+# Recipes API

-This is a template for easily starting JavaScript projects.
+This is an API for Recipes and accessing the MongoDB Recipes database